lzrscg/brainstorm/Blockchain/Notes for Modular Summit Talk.md

 How Ethereum differs from Bitcoin:
 - Ethereum started as PoW but moved to PoS.
 Although there are important differences between these, they are not fundamentally different.
-- Ethereum added turing completeness to transactions, enabling programmers to do anything just like they would when using a turning completely programming language to develop the core protocol by adding an op code.
+- Ethereum added turing completeness to transactions, enabling programmers to do anything just like they would when using a turing complete programming language to develop the core protocol by adding an op code.
 - Hence the creation of a fully-fledged "Ethereum virtual machine"
 - Enabled light client verification of state